beschasny/runup/README.md

 #### Step 5: Final look

-After routing the jumper wire and assembling the enclosure, the device should look like this (button icons added for clarity):
+After routing the jumper wire and assembling the enclosure, the device should look like this:

 ![Assembly step 5: Final look](docs/assembly/step-5-runUp-device.png)